nitram509/odoo-mcp-improved/README.md

 **Enhanced Model Context Protocol (MCP) server for Odoo ERP with advanced tools for sales, purchases, inventory and accounting**

+Based on `odoo-mcp-enhanced` but with up-to-date libraries, using Python 3.12, and improved logging and configuration options.

 </div>

 ---